TannerAGraves/StructBioInfo/docs/documentation.md

 ## Running the Software

+The software allows:
-The software allows both out-of-the-box inference by loading the trained model or complete retraining of the model.
+- out-of-the-box inference by loading the trained model.
+- complete retraining of the model.

 ### Inference Mode

-- Require: pdb_id
+- _Requires_: PDB code of target protein (referred below as `your_pdb_id`)

 To run the software as default, run the following command in your terminal, using arguments:

-`python3 contact_net.py --inference --pdb_id`
+`python3 contact_net.py --inference --pdb your_pdb_id`

 TODO: Explain the .csv output

 ### Training Mode

 To train the model from scratch, run the following command:

 `python3 contact_net.py --train`

+Note that training is allowed with fixed hyperparameters.
+(Do we want to also allow full customization of hyperparams through arguments or a json config?)